arantam/Tjree/README.md

-so far, this tree plugin just contains these simple functions as above or even hides some bugs, however, hope some ppl like it and help with improving it in future.
+So far, this tree plugin just contains these simple functions as above or there exists some buts yet, however, I hope some ppl like it and help with improving it together.